The Elaboration Likelihood Model: A Comprehensive Overview

 Argument Quality and Peripheral Route

-Attitudes formed through the peripheral route are relatively unaffected by argument quality and are generally less persistent, more susceptible to counter-persuasion, and less predictive of behavior compared to attitudes formed via the central route (Kitchen, et al., 2014).
 This is because these attitudes are often based on simple associations with cues that can be easily dissociated from the advocated position.
-The ELM posits a tradeoff such that as argument scrutiny decreases, peripheral cues become more important, and conversely, as scrutiny increases, peripheral cues become less important.
+The ELM posits that when argument scrutiny decreases, peripheral cues become more important.

 Applications of the Elaboration Likelihood Model